Pyrdacor/Ambermoon/FileSpecs/Characters.md

 To be continued ...

+Maybe Monster flags and element was misinterpreted and is really the immunity against ailments.

 ## Monster groups

 Monsters are grouped for fights.
 The file Monster_groups.amb contains all monster formations in the game.
 Each file consists of 18 uwords which represent the 18 tiles in combat where a monster can be placed starting at the upper-left and going line by line from left to right.